zingale/phy504/docs/source/compiling.rst

 * *executable* : this is the name of the program output by the compiler that is able to be run by the operating system.

-  Tradiationally it will not have an extension on Unix (so ``hello.cpp`` will produce an executable named ``hello``), while on Windows, you will often see the extension ``.exe``.
+  Traditionally it will not have an extension on Unix (so ``hello.cpp`` will produce an executable named ``hello``), while on Windows, you will often see the extension ``.exe``.